Helena Sampaio (footballer): College career

 Sampaio played for the USC Trojans from 2021 to 2024, scoring 12 goals with 18 assists in 78 appearances.
 During her sophomore season, new head coach Jane Alukonis put Sampaio into the starting lineup, and she recorded a team-second-best 8 assists in 18 games.
 She started all 19 games in her junior season, scoring 6 goals with 3 assists and earning All-Pac-12 Conference second-team honors.
 With the program's move to the Big Ten Conference in her senior season, she scored 5 goals with a team-best 7 assists in 23 games, helping USC to the conference regular-season title and the NCAA tournament quarterfinals.
 Following her senior season, she was named the Big Ten Midfielder of the Year, first-team All-Big Ten, and first-team All-American.

 Club career

 Swedish club BK Häcken announced on January 5, 2025, that they had signed Sampaio to her first professional contract on a two-and-a-half-year deal.
 She was the club's first Brazilian player.
 She made her professional debut on March 15 as a stoppage-time substitute against Djurgården in the Svenska Cupen.
 On May 16, she scored her first professional goal to conclude a 6–1 league win over Alingsås.
 On October 7, she scored her first professional hat trick, and her first continental goals, against Polish club Katowice in the second qualifying round of the UEFA Women's Europa Cup, breaking a stalemate just seconds after replacing Felicia Schröder in the eventual 4–0 win.
-On November 8, she started in a 2–0 win over Djurgården as Häcken clinched the league championship for the first time in yellow and black.
+On November 8, she started in a 2–0 win over Djurgården as Häcken clinched the league championship for the second time in club history.

+On February 18, 2026, Sampaio tore her anterior cruciate ligament (ACL) during the Europa Cup match against Breiðablik, missing the rest of the season as Hacken became the tournament's inaugural champions.